NFL power rankings experts typically focus on wins and losses, but the real difference-maker operates quietly in training rooms throughout the league.

 Business Associate Agreements (BAA) legally bind EMR vendors to HIPAA requirements.
 Never implement an EMR system without a signed BAA covering all data handling processes.

 Access controls limit user permissions based on role requirements.
 Granular permissions prevent unauthorized access to sensitive patient information.
+Collectively, these safeguards align with the HITRUST compliance framework, a certifiable standard that bundles HIPAA’s technical requirements with more than 50 other regulations into one cohesive program

 Modern EMR systems leverage artificial intelligence to reduce documentation burden.
 AI-powered features include: